nvidia-holoscan/holohub/applications/monai_endoscopic_tool_seg/README.md

 ### Model conversion to ONNX
 Before deploying the MONAI Model Zoo's trained model checkpoint in Holoscan SDK, we convert the model checkpoint into ONNX. <br>
 You can choose to
-- download the [already converted ONNX model here](https://catalog.ngc.nvidia.com/orgs/nvidia/teams/clara-holoscan/resources/monai_endoscopic_tool_segmentation_model) directly and skip the rest of this Model section, or
+- download the [MONAI Endoscopic Tool Segmentation Model on NGC](https://catalog.ngc.nvidia.com/orgs/nvidia/teams/clara-holoscan/resources/monai_endoscopic_tool_segmentation_model) directly and skip the rest of this Model section, or
 - go through the following conversion steps yourself.

  1. Download the PyTorch model checkpoint linked in the README of [endoscopic tool segmentation](https://github.com/Project-MONAI/model-zoo/tree/dev/models/endoscopic_tool_segmentation#model-overview).
 We will assume its name to be `model.pt`.